 Conclusion

-In summary, you can see that the VARIANT data type offers native support for querying Snowflake JSON without the need to analyze the structure ahead of time or perform complex transformations.
-Querying Snowflake JSON data provides the same performance as all the standard relational data types.
+In summary, you can see that the VARIANT data type offers native support for querying Snowflake JSON without analyzing the structure ahead of time or performing complex transformations.
+Querying Snowflake JSON data performs like all the standard relational data types.

 FAQs